athena-labz/athena/README.md

     judgeAmt = totalAmt `div` 20
 ```

-Bob could then, agreeing with the contract and seeing that Alice's judges are
+Bob could agree with the contract and see that Alice's judges are
-reliable and qualified, decide to actually request her services.
+reliable and qualified and decide to actually request her services.
 For that
 he would need to provide his signature token and lock the same amount of trust
-tokens provided by Alice, as well as, the amount of DSET Alice set as her
+tokens TT provided by Alice, as well as, the amount of DSET Alice set as her
 service price.
+Let us assume TT + Service fees = 60 DSET.

-Supposing Alice is rebellious, though, and decide's to write a book with only
+Supposing Alice is not meeting the agreed terms and decides to write a book with
-100 pages (contrary to the rules she herself defined), Bob could invoke an
+only 100 pages (against the rules she herself defined and confirmed), Bob could
-"Accuse" event inside the accusation contract, which would notify the first
+invoke an "Accuse" event inside the "accusation contract", which would notify the
-judge in the list (Charlie) and give him a hardcoded fixed deadline (e.g. 24h)
+first judge in the list (Charlie) and give him a hardcoded fixed deadline (e.g. 24h)
 to provide answers to the inputs defined by Alice ("Was a book actually...").

-If he does, then the logic will be executed according to the inputs provided
+If he does, then the logic will be executed according to the inputs, provided
-(e.g. `(True, False, True)`) and would distribute the tokens accordingly.
+to each of the terms (e.g. `(True, False, True)`) and would distribute the tokens
+according to the agreed contract terms.
-Because of how the contract was defined, Alice would receive nothing, Bob 57 TT
+Because of the contract conditions, Alice would receive nothing, Bob 57 TT
 and Charlie 3 TT.
 It is possible, though, that Charlie does not respond within
 the deadline.
 In this case, the next judge in the list will be notified and the
 cycle repeat.

 Of course, in our example Bob was the one to invoke the accusation, but nothing
 stops Alice to do the same in case Bob is not cooperative and does not follow
 the agreed rules.
-DigiServices, therefore proves to be a great way of making
+DigiServices aims at preventive Non-Payment-Non-Delivery crimes,
+assuring through contract conditions a deterministic result for unsatisfactory
-sure contracts are followed, eliminating ambiguity normally attached to natural
+outcomes.
+This is achieved eliminating ambiguity normally attached to natural
-language contracts and providing the ease of use so valued in our current world.
+language contracts and providing the ease of use extremely valubale and necessary
+in our current society.

 ## White Paper

 ### Abstract
-The growing need of goods and services exchange require a trusty social platform to act as escrow.
+The growing need of goods and services exchange require a trustworthy social platform to act as escrow.
 Even though physical contracts appear to provide a solution, they are often misinterpreted because of their subjective language and they commonly lack the practicality needed in our digital word.
-We propose a platform that enables parties to create contracts stored in the Cardano blockchain and builds member trust based on token rewards calculated through an algorithm that collects statistics related to the service or good provided and returns the amount of tokens per hour that will be rewarded.
+We propose a platform that enables parties to create contracts stored in the Cardano blockchain and builds member trust based on token rewards calculated through an algorithm that collects statistics related to the service transactions and returns the amount of tokens per hour that will be rewarded.
 Parties that refuse to follow the rules pre-defined in the contract will be penalized by losing tokens proportionally to the severity of their misbehavior.